 These parcels form the missing link in a north-south conservation corridor that includes both provincial protected areas and NCC's conservation lands.
 The successful addition of this land to Sage and Sparrow will provide greater security to the multitude of at-risk species that call this sensitive and diverse conservation area home.

 This acquisition will also provide public access for nature appreciation in one of the province's most unique landscapes.

 Click on map to expand

-Looking south into the U.S. from Sage and Sparrow (Photo by NCC)
+View of the lake at Sage and Sparrow (Photo by Steve Austin)

 The South Okanagan and Similkameen valleys have long been of conservation interest to governmental and private organizations working to protect this country's natural heritage.
 These valleys are home to some of the greatest concentrations of species diversity and species at risk in Canada.
 They also nurture one of the four most endangered ecosystems in Canada.

 These narrow grassland valleys connect the Great Basin in Washington State with the interior grasslands in BC's central interior.
 This unique landscape represents the northern range of a dry grassland ecosystem that supports many plants and animals found nowhere else in Canada.
 Here on the edge of an ecosystem, species are typically more adaptable to fluctuations in climate.
 This means protecting ecosystems at the outer limits of their range can play an essential role in supporting adaptation to climate change.